 A writer of French Huguenot extraction, Tony-Paul de Vissage saw his first vampire movie on television at age 6–the old Universal horror flick, Dracula’s Daughter–and was scared sleepless.
 He’s now paying his very permissive parents back by writing about the Undead.

-Nancy, what made you decide to be an author, specifically a romance author?
+Tony-Paul, what made you decide to be an author?

 What do you like best about being a writer?
 What do you like the least?

-How do you think your life experiences have prepared you for writing romance?
+How do you think your life experiences have prepared you for writing?

 Have you ever felt as if you were being dictated to while you wrote a book–as if the words came of their own accord?
 If yes, which book did that happen with?

-You’ve written two novels and are working on the third book in your Shadow series.
+You’ve written seven novels and are currently working on a trilogy.
 What’s your favorite time management tip?